 Fantastic Borscht from Deer + Almond

 The order came to just over $20.00.
 However, there was almost more food than I could eat.
 Small plates are meant to be shared.
 I could easily share such a meal and still feel reasonably satisfied.
 Then there is the quality.
 Continue reading →

 VJs Drive-In is one of those Winnipeg institutions.
 The kind of place that eating at marks you out as a true Winnipegger.
 Which means, I probably wasn’t a true Winnipegger until about six years ago.

-The picture doesn’t really do justice to the amount of fries in one order.
+This picture doesn’t even begin to do justice to the amount of fries in an order from VJs.